srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     You should see the following files listed in the EXPLORER pane of Visual Studio Code:

     * new-device.cert.pfx
-    * Program.cs
+    * ContainerDevice.cs
-    * SimulatedDevice.csproj
+    * ContainerDevice.csproj

-1. Open the `SimulatedDevice.csproj` file.
+1. Open the `ContainerDevice.csproj` file.

-1. In the `SimulatedDevice.csproj` file, ensure that the `<ItemGroup>` tag includes the following:
+1. In the `ContainerDevice.csproj` file, ensure that the `<ItemGroup>` tag includes the following:

     ```xml
         <None Update="new-device.cert.pfx" CopyToOutputDirectory="PreserveNewest" />